 Very Young Bullying

 The news is full of stories about how our children are growing up to fast, exhibiting behaviors that we experienced at a much later age.
 We only thought of bullying as something to worry about once our children enter school but more and more common now is the ‘toddler bully’.

 Play dates are supposed to be fun, but your child may encounter another child who likes throwing his weight around, who likes to hit, intimidate other children, who likes to steal their toys and just basically make playtime anything but.

 So how do you deal with a toddler bully?
 Do you scold them?
-Do you go to their parents and what happens when their parents aren’t willing to believe that their ‘angel’ could possibly be a bully?
+Do you go to their parents, and what happens when their parents aren’t willing to believe that their ‘angel’ could possibly be a bully?

-Tianna Xander, a 43 year old author from Michigan had such an encounter when her two children attended a play date with a few other children.
-“Unfortunately there was a child that would bully both my son and daughter and if they didn't do what he wanted, he would bite them.
-My daughter being older just told his mother.
+Tianna Xander, a 43-year-old author from Michigan had such an encounter when her two children attended a play date with a few other children.
+“Unfortunately there was a child that would bully both my son and daughter, and if they didn't do what he wanted, he would bite them.
+My daughter, being older, just told his mother.
 I did as well.
-His mother was of the mind that her son could do no wrong and it was someone else biting my children so she did nothing.
+His mother was of the mind that her son could do no wrong, and it was someone else biting my children so she did nothing.
 It wasn't until my son, who was younger than the boy, finally bit him back that he stopped.
 I guess he didn't like the retaliation.”

-While violence isn’t advocated as a solution all the time, it is important that we teach our children to stand up for themselves when parents of bullying toddlers don’t seem to be willing to step up and correct their child’s behaviour.
+While violence isn’t advocated as a solution all the time, it is important that we teach our children to stand up for themselves when parents of bullying toddlers don’t seem to be willing to step up and correct their child’s behavior.

 As much as you may want to, you can’t parent someone else’s child, even when you think they’re doing a crappy job.
 Your focus should remain on your own child.
 So the best way to teach your child to stand up for yourself is by setting a good example.